johannfaouzi/pyts/doc/user_guide.rst

 developed recently have been focusing on *transforming* the raw time series before applying a standard machine learning classification algorithm.

 In the following sections we'll present the algorithms implemented in pyts.
+If you want more information about the algorithms, you can have a look at the references and the **Examples** section.

 Preprocessing
 -------------